Bumped United passenger walks away with $10,000 voucher

 "Well," she later told ABC News, "I can say it was the best flight delay ever."

-United oversold the flight and asked Preiss, the lowest-fair passenger, to deboard.
+United oversold the flight and asked Preiss, the lowest-fare passenger, to deboard.
 Thus began her tweetstorm:

 "United is offering $1K in travel credit for an oversold flight.
 If nobody bites, they will kick off the lowest fare passenger by pulling them out of the boarding line.
 For a flight that THEY oversold.
 Unreal."